-The Association of British Insurers reports that the number of false travel-insurance claims is on the increase.
+The Association of British Insurers reports that the number of fraudulent travel-insurance claims is on the increase.

 Anecdotal evidence suggests that the practice has become so rife among young backpackers it is considered a reasonable way to recoup expenses.

 Shanti Andrews and Rebecca Turner were in Rio de Janeiro, on the last days of a nine-month round-the-world trip, when they told local police that belongings worth more than £1,000 had been stolen during an earlier bus journey.

 According to reports, police were suspicious of the girls’ delay in reporting the incident and asked to search their hostel — where they found the items in question.

 The girls are now being held in the notorious Mesquita jail and face up to five years in prison if found guilty.
 Andrews’s mother, Simone Headley of Tunbridge Wells, is adamant that the incident is a terrible misunderstanding.